Kirlovon/devil-backdoor/README.md

 Run **Devil-ControlPanel.exe** _( If you fill **ControlPanelPatch** option in config file, you can press Hotkey to run Control Panel.
 Default hotkey is **PAUSE** )_ and enter the password specified in the code.
 (Default is _QWERTY_)
 Run **Devil-ControlPanel.exe** and enter the password specified in the code.
 (Default is _QWERTY_) Next, in the window that appears, select the shared folder.
 When the interface appears, in the inputbox type the _ClientID_ to select client, that will receive the command.
-(You can enter _PublicData_ or click on _ClientID_ text to send the command to all clients)

 ***
 ###### Devil-Backdoor project is for informational purposes only!
 You take full responsibility for using this sofware!